Heartland Inventory and Monitoring

 Wilson's Creek NB, 417-732-2662

-Jennifer has received a BS degree in Wildlife Conservation and Management and a MS degree in Geospatial Sciences from Missouri State University.
-Besides working for the NPS, she has also been employed by the NRCS NRI from 2000 to 2002 performing image interpretation for land change analysis.
-Work responsibilities focus on using remote sensing for land use/land cover analysis and GIS/GPS support for various inventory and monitoring projects.
+Jennifer is a GIS specialist and has worked for the Heartland Network since it began.
+She is currently responsible for all data management for inventory and monitoring projects, including managing all geospatial data.
+She also oversees the Western Prairie Fringed Orchid project.
+Jennifer has a B.S. in Wildlife Conservation and Management and a M.S. in Geospatial Sciences from Missouri State University.
+Prior to working for NPS, she was employed by the NRCS NRI from 2000 to 2002 where she performed image interpretation for land change analysis.
+Her primary responsibilities at the Heartland Network are using remote sensing for land use/land cover analysis and providing GIS/GNSS support for various inventory and monitoring projects.

 NPS